-Some men notice a reduction in the sensation of the orgasm.
+After a prostatectomy, you won’t produce semen, as the prostate and seminal vesicles have been removed and the vas deferens are sealed.
+You will still feel the muscular spasms and pleasure that accompany an orgasm, but you will not ejaculate.
+This is called a dry orgasm.
+Some men notice that their orgasms feel less intense.
 You may worry that a dry orgasm will be less pleasurable for your partner.
 However, most partners say this is not the case, especially as many do not feel the release of semen during intercourse.
-Semen production is also affected (reduced) following radiation therapy.
+Semen production may also be reduced after radiation therapy.